 When should I arrive in Liverpool?

-Tenancy agreements for new students moving into the accommodation listed on this website will commence on Saturday 15 September 2018.
+Tenancy agreements for new students moving into most of the accommodation sites listed on this website commence on Saturday 15 September 2018.
 You can access your accommodation from the first day of the tenancy agreement but you can choose to move in whenever is convenient after that date.

 What do I need to bring?